-- 1. M.Ed. students are required to complete a minimum of 30 field experience hours. - 2.
-The hours will include 7 required experiences, totaling 24 hours, and a combination of experiences selected by the M.Ed. student, totaling 6 hours. - 3.
+- 1. M.Ed.
+Graduate Students are required to complete a minimum of 30 field experience hours. - 2.
+The hours will include 7 required experiences, totaling 24 hours, and a combination of experiences selected by the M.Ed.
+Graduate Student, totaling 6 hours. - 3.
 A Field Experience Entry Form will be electronically completed and submitted with each field experience artifact.
 The Field Experience Entry Form will have two sections, Header and Narrative.
 The Header section will contain preliminary information about the experience: name, location, date, and number of hours completed.
 The Narrative section will contain detailed information about the field experience and artifact using the D-A-R format. - 4.
-All National Board for Professional Teaching Five Core Propositions must be addressed. - 5.
-All portfolios must be submitted electronically. - 6.
-M.Ed. students graduating in August must submit their portfolio in the designated Canvas shell on the 1st day of the second summer session.
-M.Ed. students graduating in May or December must submit the portfolio in the designated Canvas shell 1 month prior to graduation.
-M.Ed. students should keep a copy of all portfolio artifacts. - 7.
+All National Board for Professional Teaching Standards Five Core Propositions must be addressed. - 5.
+All Graduate Experiential Portfolios must be submitted electronically. - 6.
+M.Ed.
+Graduate Students graduating in August must submit their Graduate Experiential Portfolio in the designated Canvas shell on the first day of the second summer session.
+M.Ed. students graduating in May or December must submit the Graduate Experiential Portfolio in the designated Canvas shell one month prior to graduation.
+M.Ed.
+Graduate Students should keep a copy of all Graduate Experiential Portfolio artifacts. - 7.
 Five percent per day will be deducted for late submissions.